Quebec “meddling” in Atlantic Canada

 Mr. Williams and Mr. Estabrooks say their provinces' plan is an example of Atlantic co-operation that would use green energy from the province's hydroelectric resources in Labrador.

-“We're particularly looking to the future with Lower Churchill,” Mr. Estabrooks said.
+“We're particularly looking to the future with the Lower Churchill project in mind,” Mr. Estabrooks said.

 “We've always talked about a regional grid and that's the way we're going with this.”